Product Liability Attorney Atlanta

 Punitive damages are not available in every case, but only where the plaintiff can prove by clear and convincing evidence that the defendant engaged in willful misconduct or exhibited malice, fraud, wantonness, oppression, or the entire want of care which would raise the presumption of conscious indifference to consequences.
 Examples of conduct warranting punitive damages might include a driver who causes a crash by driving drunk or drag racing. or a property owner who deliberately creates a dangerous condition to deter thieves that winds up hurting an innocent person.

 In the context of product liability, punitive damages might be appropriate against a manufacturer that knows its product is defective yet fails to fix it and actively conceals the defect from the public or government regulators by falsifying testing data and concealing or destroying documents.
 Such behavior has in fact happened multiple times and has been discovered in the automotive industry, pharmaceutical industry, and elsewhere.
+Contact a product liability attorney in Atlanta today!

 Most civil cases in Georgia cap punitive damages at $250,000, but this amount may mean nothing to a large corporation and might not serve to punish them or deter future conduct.
 Georgia’s punitive damage cap, therefore, does not apply in product liability cases, and Atlanta juries could award millions of dollars in punitive damages if they saw fit, depending on the size of the company and how bad the conduct was.
 Seventy-five percent of punitive damages go to a state fund and 25% go to the victim, but plaintiffs can still receive an enormous amount from a large punitive damages award.